Dharmesh-11/Dharmesh-11/README.md

 ---

 ### 💬 Quote to Live By
-> *"Success is not final, failure is not fatal: It is the courage to continue that counts." – Winston Churchill*
+> *"Code is like humor.
+When you have to explain it, it’s bad." — Cory House*

 ---